MrRobinOfficial/Guide-UnrealEngine/README.md

 bool TryPetDog(const FName Name);
 ```

-You can read more about [UPROPERTY by BenUi](https://benui.ca/unreal/ufunction/).
+You can read more about [UFUNCTION by BenUi](https://benui.ca/unreal/ufunction/).

 ### UCLASS